matchaxmoxie/matchaxmoxie/README.md

 ***以人为本 (people-first, always)***

-Building AI that actually helps people.
-Every technical decision starts with understanding what users need, not what's cool to build.
+Building AI that delivers measurable value.
+Every technical decision starts with understanding user needs and business objectives, ensuring solutions are both innovative and practical.

-Best problem-solving happens over 小笼包 and good conversations.

 *All work grounded in peer-reviewed research.
 See [References](https://sites.google.com/view/jadexzhao/references-html) for full citations.*